dannyramasawmy/ElasticMatrix/README.md

 ### Update log:
 2019-08-20
 - html documentation added for most example scripts.
-- All Functions have been refactored (however, new bug in calcualteDispersionCurveCoarse).
+- All Functions have been refactored.

 2019-07-31
 - Some functions in src-pw have been made static methods.